 Column #40: Paul Ekins & David C. Korten, "The Earth Summit: Competing Visions of the New World Order."
 Three differing visions of the New World Order defined the debates in Rio.
 Only one of these visions, that of the people's movement, deals with the real issues.

 Column #41: John Roughan: Need Money for Your Project?
 Three Proven Rules."
-Groups that demonstrate an ability to make effective use of their own resources are more likely to attack outside funding, and better serve themselves as well.
+Groups that demonstrate an ability to make effective use of their own resources are more likely to attract outside funding, and better serve themselves as well.

 Column #42: Martin Khor.
 "NGOs and the UNCED Follow-up Process: Continuing Need for Independent Action."
 UNCED gave new legitimacy to NGO involvement in international fora.
 While they must remain active in official post-UNCED processes, their real contribution will depend on remaining independent activists.